opf/openproject/docs/use-cases/resource-management/README.md

 # Use Case: Resource Management

 **Note:**  OpenProject does not have the automated functionality to provide detailed resource management or employee work capacity calculations.
-However, there is a workaround that you can use to configure a visual estimate of task attribution and plan accordingly.
+However, there is a workaround that you can use to configure a visual estimate of task distribution and plan accordingly.

 These are the steps you can follow to adjust a work package overview to suit your goals.